Sk-Spark/RR2025/AiBot/README.md

 #### 💡 LED Commands
 - `"turn on the LED"` / `"switch on the light"`
 - `"turn off the LED"` / `"switch off the light"`
+- `"blink LED"` / `"blink the light"` - Automatically generates on/off sequence
 - `"what's the LED status?"` / `"is the LED on?"`

 #### 🚗 Movement Commands (Auto-stop after 1 second)